ThinkInvis/RoR2-ClassicItems/ModMeta/README.md

 - Stats are set close to RoR1's whenever possible.
 May eventually set up a config preset which balances items a little more carefully with respect to RoR2's existing content.
 - Beating Embryo has no effect on some equipments: Eccentric Vase (NYI), Milky Chrysalis (nonfunctional), Radar Scanner (NYI), Recycler (NYI).
 - Beating Embryo does not update the visual effects on some other equipments despite mechanical effects being properly doubled (e.g. Ocular HUD model deactivates too early).
-- Beating Embryo has no effect on Lunar equipments.
+- Beating Embryo has no effect on Lunar equipments (other than Lost Doll).
 This is a design decision, but disabled-by-default effects are planned.
 - See the GitHub repo for more!

 ## Changelog

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-ClassicItems/blob/master/changelog.md

+**2.3.0**

+- ADDED ITEMS: Skeleton Key, Lost Doll, Telescopic Sight, Barbed Wire!
+- Golden Gun now applies a percentile buff displaying damage boost given as a fraction of maximum.
+- Fixed Beating Embryo having a duplicate config named SubEnableSaw instead of one named SubEnableBrooch.
+- Made some event hooks more stable in case of failure (original event is called first where possible).
+- Updated R2API dependency to v2.4.21.
+ClassicItems now uses the BuffAPI and LanguageAPI submodules.

 **2.2.0**